clisweden/coracle_shiny/tutorials/README.md

 ##### 1. Introduction

 CORACLE is a daily-updated and interactive R Shiny app, with its background literature data collected and analyzed from PubMed and LitCovid databases, by Python and R programs.
-The first version of CORACLE is based on the daily updated publication list from LitCovid and their citations in PubMed, and provides in its most rudimentary forms: 1) fast highlight of emerging research topics, including identification of popular articles, keywords, and journals; 2) personalized extraction of the literature of interest by multilevel filters and customized PMID (PubMed Identifier) lists, combined with citation relationship; 3) prioritize highly related publications by direct citation map and indirect similarity citation network; 4) understand the relationships among research areas (keywords).
+The first version of CORACLE is based on the daily updated publication list from LitCovid and their citations in PubMed, and provides in its most rudimentary forms: 1) fast extraction of emerging research topics, including identification of key articles, keywords, and journals; 2) personalized extraction of the literature of interest by multilevel filters and customized PMID (PubMed Identifier) lists, combined with citation relationship; 3) prioritize highly related publications by direct citation map and indirect similarity citation network; 4) understand the relationships among research areas (keywords).
 We provide both web-based version as an easy-access, user-friendly interface, and a downloadable desktop solutions for the more experienced R user.
 The latter will offer a faster search functionality.
 If you find our tools useful, please acknowledge us by citing PMID: XXXXXXX.

  The Search-function available in the left panel (black background) consists of five major filter blocks; publication type, country, language, MeSH (Medical Subject Headings) term, and customized PMID list.
 The functionality of these, and how to set up the each respective search is outlined in detail below.
 These five filters can be used jointly to set up personalized searches by inputting multiple values in each filter, either as a intersection filter (AND) or union filter (OR) at the bottom left.
 The default relationships are AND for the search terms publication dates, type, country, language, and MeSH, and OR for customized PMID list/input.
 Please note that the output results will be updated first after clicking the "START/UPDATE" button on the top of the filter block.

 ##### 2. Range of Publication Dates

 This filter consists of a slider, which delimits the range for the official date of publications in the PubMed database to be included in your compilation.
-The default setting for the range of Publication Dates is from Jan 18, 2020 (the earliest date of literature in the LitCovid database) to the latest date of CORACLE.
+The default setting for the range of Publication Dates is from Jan 18, 2020 (the earliest date of literature in the LitCovid database) to the latest update of CORACLE (generally today’s date).

 ##### 3. Publication Types